 The primary sources of air pollution made by humans include fumes from chemical production, power plants fueled by coal, by-products of manufacturing and power generation, natural gas and fuel oils to heat homes, and vehicle emissions.

 Air Pollution Health Effects

-According to a report by the NTP (National Toxicology Program), traffic-related air pollution also increases the risk of pregnant women for hypertensive disorders, or dangerous changes in blood pressure.
+According to a report by the NTP (National Toxicology Program), traffic-related air pollution also increases the risk for pregnant women for hypertensive disorders or dangerous changes in blood pressure.
 These hypertensive disorders are the main cause of fetal and maternal illness and death, low birth weight, and pre-term birth.

-A study found that the risk for breast cancer for women is increased by living near major roadways.
-Another study conducted by the National Institute of Environmental Health Sciences Sister Study concluded that other toxic substances that are airborne, such as methylene chloride, which is used in paint removers and aerosol products, are also linked with a bigger risk of breast cancer.
+A study found that the risk of breast cancer for women is increased by living near major roadways.
+Another study concluded that other toxic substances that are airborne, such as methylene chloride, which is used in paint removers and aerosol products, are also linked with a bigger risk of breast cancer.

 Who’s At Risk from Air Pollution?

-Even though everyone’s health is affected by air pollution, there are certain groups that are more at risk.
+Even though everyone’s health is affected by air pollution, certain groups are more at risk.
 The health risk of people from air pollution varies greatly depending on their underlying health, age, where they live, and other factors.

 What people are most at risk of health problems related to air pollution?

 Air pollution has been connected to a bigger chance of developing a few neurological diseases such as Alzheimer’s disease, Parkinson’s disease, and other dementias.

 The physical disabilities in order adults may be significantly hastened by long-term exposure to traffic-related air pollution.
 The risk is more pronounced among low-income people and racial minorities.